XAli-SHX/Battery-Percentage-Alert/README.md

 All your contributions are welcome.
 If you have an idea for a new feature or have found a bug, please open an issue or submit a pull request :)

-### Note: This project was meant to run in the background so I've saved the source file as .pyw instead of .py